 The typical Estrela Mountain Dog has a low prey drive, which means no predatory tendency.
 Therefore, if they get used to other animals such as cats, birds, rodents, for example, they will tend to become fond of and protect them.

 Does the Estrela get along with other dogs?

 They tend to get along well with other dogs as long as these are not dominant or overactive.
-They’re is usually patient and tolerant towards small dogs.
+They’re usually patient and tolerant towards small dogs.
 However, caution is required when interacting with large dogs, especially if they are energetic or dominant.
 For this reason, it is advised that if you already have an a Estrela and want to buy another one, opt for the opposite sex.
-However, many people own more than one Estrela of the same gender without any conflict; usually in these cases, they are siblings or grew up together, or, in the case of males, their relationship is friendly simply because they do not live with any intact bitch, or because at least one of them has been neutered.
+However, many people own more than one Estrela of the same gender without any conflict; usually in these cases, they are siblings or grew up together, or, in the case of males, their relationship is friendly because they do not live with any intact bitch, or because at least one of them has been neutered.